-Southwest Airlines is giving away two free air travel tickets to those who follow an online link.
+Southwest Airlines is giving away free air travel tickets to those who follow online links.
+See Example( s )

 Not only that, but the fine print on the “free” tickets offer states that by accepting its terms, the user agrees to receive telemarketing phone calls and text messages from a variety of different companies:

-That same day, in a statement to ABC Action News, Southwest spokesperson Christi McNeill said of these attempts to defraud that “We are aware of the scam for two free tickets being spread across Facebook.
+As well, Southwest spokesperson Christi McNeill has said of these attempts to defraud that “We are aware of the scam for two free tickets being spread across Facebook.
 This offer is in no way affiliated with Southwest Airlines and we are working with Facebook to get it removed.”